 - Other functions

 Keychains, openers for garage doors, remote auto starters, as well as keyless devices for entry of doors to hotel rooms are all referred to as fobs and/or key fobs.
 The items in the list above are the key fobs “keyless entry systems” for cars and trucks – in this article, especially for Ford vehicles.
+Check for Local garage door repair company.

 History of phrase